-Hi there, I’m Camilla and I love food.
+Hi there, I’m Camilla and I love good food and coffee.

-I love food so much, that I have dedicated five years to formally studying food and nutrition (Bachelor of Human Nutrition/Masters Dietetic Practice) at university, in addition to the billions of informal hours I spend talking about, cooking, eating and enjoying food.
+I love food (and science) so much, that I have dedicated five years to formally studying food and nutrition (Bachelor of Human Nutrition/Masters Dietetic Practice) at university, in addition to the billions of informal hours I spend talking about, cooking, eating and enjoying food.

-I own more cookbooks then pairs of shoes, and get a thrill out of food shopping (it can be fun I promise!), preferring to traipse around farmer’s markets, over late night partying… anyday (it’s the inner nanna in me!).
+I own more cookbooks then pairs of shoes, and get a genuine thrill out of food shopping (it can be fun I promise!), preferring to traipse around farmer’s markets, over late night partying… any day (it’s the inner Nanna in me!).

 -You’ll find me fussing with recipes, snapping and styling food and talking about all things food, cooking and travel over at The Alimental Sage.

 -I am based in Melbourne, Australia and I am told we do coffee and food well.
-I tend to agree, although have only just jumped onto to the coffee bandwagon (update: now hooked – good coffee is life!)
+I tend to agree, although have only just jumped onto to the coffee bandwagon (update: now hooked and a fully fledged coffee snob!)

 -I come from a long line of food-loving, hand-gesturing, loud-mouthed Italians.
 Not loving food was not an option!

--I have a healthy (okay it’s a little strange) fascination with gut health and ain’t afraid to talk about stool size and shape and bowel behaviours (in detail!).
+-I have a healthy (okay it’s a little strange) fascination with gut health and ain’t afraid to talk about your bowel habits (in detail!).

--I eat cake (often for breakfast!), salivate over cultured butter, crave dark chocolate brownies and adore sourdough bread.
+-I eat cake alot (often for breakfast!), salivate over cultured butter, crave fudgey chocolate brownies and adore fresh sourdough bread.
 Trust me I’m not just some carrot-stick-munching, green juice guzzling nutritionist nazi woman (okay I do like carrots)…but it’s all about moderation in my books.
 Unless we are talking about tahini or peanut butter…then all bets are off!

--My heart yearns to travel… first and foremost, to eat, work, live (and you know stalk Jamie Oliver) in the UK (currently my no.1 destination).
+-My heart yearns to travel… first and foremost, to eat, work, live (and you know stalk Jamie Oliver) in the UK!

-p.s Only joking about the stalking bit…though J.O is a big inspiration and I’m also a Jamie Oliver Food Revolution Day Ambassador!
+p.s Only joking about the stalking bit…though J.O is a big inspiration and I was a previous Food Revolution Day ambassador.

-Update: recently returned from my latest trip to the UK and did in fact come close to running into Jamie (literally!) whilst stalking one of his restaurants.
+Update: on a recent trip to the UK and did in fact come close to running into Jamie (literally!) whilst stalking one of his restaurants.

 Photos by Alessia Ferraro Photography